Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Experimental Setup

 \paragraph{MLP on MNIST and FMNIST.} Following the settings in \citep{Ainsworth_ICLR_2023}, we trained a Multi-Layer Perceptron (MLP) with three hidden layers, each comprising 512 units.
 The hidden layers use the ReLU function as their activation function.
 For the MNIST and FMNIST datasets, we optimized using the Adam algorithm with a learning rate of $1\times 10^{-3}$.
 The batch size and maximum number of epochs were set to 512 and 100, respectively.

 \paragraph{VGG11 and ResNet20 on CIFAR10.} We utilized the VGG16 and ResNet20 architectures of \citep{Ainsworth_ICLR_2023}.
-To accomplish Layer-wise Model Compression (LMC), we increased the widths of VGG11 and ResNet20 by factors of 4 and 16, respectively.
+To accomplish Linear Mode Connectivity (LMC), we increased the widths of VGG11 and ResNet20 by factors of 4 and 16, respectively.
 As described in \citep{Jordan_ICLR_2023}, we used the training dataset to repair the BatchNorm layers in these models during model merging.
 Optimization was conducted using Adam with a learning rate of $1\times 10^{-3}$.
 The batch size and maximum number of epochs were set to 512 and 100, respectively.
 The following data augmentations were performed during training: random $32 \times 32$ pixel crops, and random horizontal flips.

 \paragraph{ResNet50 on ImageNet.} ResNet50 models were trained using a training script published on GitHub\footnote{\url{https://github.com/libffcv/ffcv-imagenet/tree/main}} by the FFCV library~\citep{FFCV}.
 The "rn50\_40\_epochs.yaml" file in the repository was used for the training setup.
 In the file, we changed \texttt{use\_blurpool} to ``0''.
 As described in \citep{Jordan_ICLR_2023}, we repaired the BatchNorm layers in these models during model merging by using the training dataset.
 Since ImageNet is a large dataset, we used 50,000 randomly selected images from the training set to repair the batch normalization layers.